-This can achieved by:

-- (a) Defining open space by the careful siting and massing of buildings rather than being left over areas resulting from the building design (Figure 7). - (b) Providing alternatives to ground floor open space when site coverage is greater than 50% such as large balconies and roof decks. - (c) Providing private open space directly accessible from each unit in the form of a yard, roof garden or large balcony.
-Ground level private open space should be defined by screening or landscaping. - (d) Suitably screening any open space affected by ALRT and bus impacts to reduce noise and ensure privacy. - (e) Setting back any privacy fencing from the property line to ensure the visual continuity of open space along the street.
-Any fencing should be designed to promote casual neighbourhood surveillance from the street by permitting some view of the dwelling unit without sacrificing unit privacy.
+- This can be achieved by: - (a) Defining open space by the careful siting and massing of buildings rather than it being left over areas resulting from the building design. - (b) Providing alternatives to ground floor open space when site coverage is greater than 50% such as large balconies and roof decks. - (c) Providing private open space directly accessible from each unit in the form of a yard, roof garden or large balcony.
+Ground level private open space should be defined by screening or landscaping. - (d) Suitably screening any open space affected ALRT and bus impacts to reduce noise and ensure privacy. - (e) Setting back any privacy fencing from the property line to ensure the visual continuity of the open space along the street.
+Any fencing should be designed to promote casual neighbourhood surveillance from the street by permitting some view of the dwelling unit without sacrificing privacy. - (f) Organizing open space to provide public pedestrian access through the site to link the neighbourhood to the Joyce Station and commercial area.